Last Updated on 26th November 2025 by admin

 Planning Your Trip

-1. Time to Visit: The Golden Temple is open 24 hours a day, 7 days a week.
-However, the most popular times to visit are during the early morning for the opening ceremony (Palki Sahib) or in the evening for the closing ceremony (Ardas).
+Time to Visit: The Golden Temple is open 24 hours daily and 7 days a week.
+The most frequented however are during the early morning during which the opening ceremony (Palki Sahib) takes place and in the evening during which the closing ceremony (Ardas) takes place.

 Preparation and Conduct

-2. Head Covering: Cover your head with a scarf or bandana as a sign of respect.
-You can also borrow one from the kar seva (volunteer service) stall near the entrance.
+Head Covering: Cover your head with a scarf or bandana, it is a sign of respect.
+It is also available at the kar seva (volunteer service) stall at the entrance which can be borrowed.

 Experiencing the Temple

-1. Amrit Sarovar: Take a dip in the Amrit Sarovar, the holy pool surrounding the temple, to experience its spiritual cleansing power.
+Amrit Sarovar: Take a dip in the Amrit Sarovar, the holy pool around the temple to witness its spiritual cleansing power.

 Celebrating Festivals in Golden Temple

-Throughout the year, the temple comes alive with vibrant festivals that celebrate the rich traditions and history of Sikhism.
-Here are some of the most important festivals celebrated at the Golden Temple:
+The temple is lively all year round with the colorful celebrations of the rich traditions and history of Sikhism.
+The following are some of the most significant festivals that are observed at the Golden Temple:

-• Guru Nanak Jayanti: This festival marks the birth anniversary of Guru Nanak Dev, the founder of Sikhism.
-It is celebrated on the full moon day of the month of Kartik (October-November).
-During the festival, the Golden Temple is decorated with lights and flowers, and there is a continuous recitation of the Guru Granth Sahib, the holy book of Sikhism.
+Guru Nanak Jayanti: It is a festival that is celebrated on the anniversary of the birth of Guru Nanak Dev, the Sikhism founder.
+Langur Mob is celebrated on the full moon day during the Kartik (October-November month).
+The Golden Temple is lit up and covered with flowers during the festival, and the Guru Granth Sahib, the sacred book of Sikhism, is read throughout the festival.

-• Baisakhi: This festival marks the establishment of the Khalsa, the Sikh community, by Guru Gobind Singh Ji in 1699.
-It is celebrated on the first day of the month of Vaisakh (April-May).
-During the festival, there is a procession called the Nagar Kirtan, which carries the Guru Granth Sahib through the streets of Amritsar.
+Baisakhi: This is a festival commemorating the founding of the Khalsa, the Sikh community, by Guru Gobind Singh Ji in 1699.
+It falls on the first day of the month of Vaisakh (April-May).
+The festivities include a Nagar Kirtan or a procession, where the holy book, Guru Granth Sahib, is taken through the streets of Amritsar.

-• Diwali: This festival of lights is celebrated by people of all faiths in India.
-At the Golden Temple, the festival is celebrated with special lighting arrangements and fireworks.
+Diwali: It is a festival of lights celebrated by the people of all religions living in India.
+On this occasion, the Golden Temple celebrates this festival with special lighting arrangements including fireworks.

-• Maghi: This festival marks the beginning of the harvest season in Punjab.
-It is celebrated on the last day of the month of Maghar (January-February).
-During the festival, there is a large fair held at the Golden Temple complex.
+Maghi: This is a major festival that signals the beginning of the harvest season in Punjab.
+Celebrated on the last day of the month of Maghar, that is, in January-February, a big fair is held at the Golden Temple complex during the festival.

-In addition to these major festivals, there are many other smaller festivals and celebrations that take place at the Golden Temple throughout the year.
-These celebrations provide opportunities for Sikhs to come together and celebrate their faith and culture.
+Besides these major festivals, many other smaller festivals and celebrations take place around the year at the Golden Temple.
+This provides opportunities for Sikhs to get together in order to celebrate their faith and culture.

-If you are planning to visit the Golden Temple during a festival, it is important to be aware of the crowds and make your arrangements accordingly.
-You may also want to learn more about the specific customs and traditions of the festival you are attending.
+If you are visiting the Golden Temple during a festival, then you should keep in mind that there are going to be crowds and make your arrangements accordingly.
+It would also do you a world of good to learn more about the customs peculiar to the festival you are attending.